-Driving with the boot lid open
+Driving with the luggage compartment lid open

-While driving with the boot lid partly or fully open, exhaust gases can be sucked into the car through the boot.
+While driving with the luggage compartment lid partly or fully open, exhaust gases can be sucked into the car through the boot.
 Normally, this involves no risk to the passengers.
-However, the following advice should be followed on such occasions:
+However, the following advice should be followed on such occasions.

-- Keep all windows closed. - Set the fresh air and defroster controls to the fully-opened position and the fan control to full speed.
+1. Keep all windows closed.

+2. Set the fresh air and defroster controls to the fully-opened position and the fan control to full speed.